kencyshaka/A-DKT/README.md

 2. Run src/path_extractor.py to extract paths for all submitted codes that are parsable.
 These paths will be used in code2vec.

-### Part II: Generate Bipartite Graph Embedding for the Questions
+### Part III: Generate Bipartite Graph Embedding for the Questions
 To generate the embeddings for the questions using the Product Layer and PEBG model, follow these steps:

 1. Run src/run_pebg.py to generate the embeddings using the implemented models.